Brady-Beecham/Capstone-Team-PowerHouse/Documentation/Signoffs/Solar-Power.md

 # Analysis

 ## Solar Panel
 1. The monocrystalline solar panels will be implemented in this subsystem.
 The common choices when selecting solar panels are between monocrystalline and polycrystalline.
-Overall, the monocrystalline has better efficiency with about 3 % performance ratio [ 2 ].
+The monocrystalline has better efficiency with about 3 % performance ratio [ 2 ].
 In this subsystem, the load and the backup battery will require a single solar panel with ratings of 25 W and 12 V. These selections are based on hand calculations by using CEDengineering.com documents that can be found in the course document of “ Design and Sizing of Solar Photovoltaic Systems” course [ 3 ].

 Use Table 2 to get the voltage and current required by the three subsystems.
 ```math